julianasampar/julianasampar/README.md

 - 👋 Hi, I’m @julianasampar
-- Brazilian, 24 yo
+- Brazilian, 25 yo
-- Currently working as a Data Engineer on Stone Tech
+- Currently working as Analytics Engineer on Stone Tech
 - 📫 How to reach me: on juliana.s.sampar@gmail.com

 <!---